Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Law and disorder

 Many countries in the world have pretty decent labour laws.
 A vast majority do.
 However, not many apply them.
-In the countries where the most textile manufacturing happens, lawmakers often don’t enforce them at all and child labour, forced labour and a myriad of other human rights breaches are rife.
+In the countries where the most textile production happens, lawmakers often don’t enforce them at all.

+That’s why child labour, forced labour and a myriad of other human rights breaches are rife.
 If it weren’t like that, you wouldn’t be reading this depressing article.

 Conclusion